MicrosoftDocs/powerapps-docs/powerapps-docs/user/well-written-input-text-copilot.md

 - To use this feature, you must be a premium user.
 - This capability may be subject to usage limits or capacity throttling.
-- Your environment must be in the United States region or the cross-geo flag must be enabled.
+- Your environment must be in the United States region or the [**Move data across regions**](/power-platform/admin/geographical-availability-copilot) checkbox must be selected in Power Platform admin center.
 - This feature doesn’t support non-English language input.

 ## Known issue